This blog may contain affiliate links. Read our disclosure policy for more info.

 For those who are short on time, this morning e-bike tour of Seoul is a must!
 We had so much fun exploring the city’s most famous highlights while effortlessly gliding over its hills on our e-bikes.
 If you don’t have long to spend here, this tour is the perfect way to soak in the city’s history, culture, and charm.

 One of the things that we loved about this tour is that we were in a small group, so it felt really personal and relaxed.
-The e-bikes were so easy to ride, too, so this tour is ideal if you would struggle on a walking tour.
+The e-bikes were so easy to ride, too, so this tour is ideal if you struggle on a walking tour.

 We began with a ride along the Cheonggyecheon Stream and then headed to the Gyeongbokgung Palace.
 This is arguably Seoul’s most iconic building, so you absolutely can’t miss it while you’re here!
 Our guide, Tae Jin, did a great job of explaining its history and cultural significance, which gave us a deeper appreciation of this imposing building.